ACG-Code/FlatFileUpload/README.md

 # IBM PA: Flat File Upload
 This repository contains the necessary objects to upload a flat file into IBM Planning Analytics.
+This utility is run from within Planning Analytics for Excel (PAfE) and will:
+* Create CSV file from Excel file
+* Upload CSV file to Planning Analytics server
+* Run a Turbo Integrator process to load the data into a cube

 ## Installation